Derraneka/IAM-Labs/okta-labs/Lab-03-Organize-Users-With-Groups/README.md

 ## Lessons Learned

-- Group rules reduce manual administrative effort.
+- Group rules reduce manual administration
-- String comparisons are case-sensitive.
+- Administrative roles can be assigned to groups
-- Internal user statuses require `getInternalProperty("status")`.
+- Group membership can be driven by user attributes
-- Administrative access should be tightly controlled.
+- Internal user statuses require `getInternalProperty("status")`
-- Group-based administration improves scalability.
+- String comparisons are case-sensitive
-- Dynamic group membership supports automated access management.
+- Group-based administration improves scalability and consistency

 ---